- How does the University of Oregon define an international student?

 Yes, all international students are required to have health insurance.

 The UO admits students for a specific term.
-If you wish to enroll for a term later than that for which you are admitted, you must submit a new application with updated transcripts.
-Your application fee is good for one academic year (fall through summer terms).
+If you wish to enroll for a term later than that for which you are admitted, you must apply for a gap year or deferral (fall through summer terms).

 Yes, International Student Orientation helps students with their transition to the UO and is required.